 |One course selected from 1002-4999 numbered offerings within the university (except ACCT1005, CJS1002, MGMT2001).
 (It is important to save this elective if you plan to participate in a Hospitality study abroad program.)||4.5|

 Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement.

 Elective courses allow students to enhance their education by earning a second concentration or by participating in an internship or study abroad program.
 Students use two Hospitality Electives and one Free Elective toward this option.

-NOTE: Students must pass MATH0010, Basic Mathematics or have equivalent placement scores to enroll in required math course(s).
+NOTES: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).